Geophysical data provides key information about rock properties of the Earth’s crust

 Gravity surveys are undertaken by company, government, and university geophysicists, and the Government of South Australia collates all this information into a single database.
 The raw data, reports and grids are available through the Geophysical Data Downloads tool in SARIG, and the statewide grids are also downloadable through the SARIG Geophysical State Images map layers group.

-There are over 490 000 stations in the database, the most comprehensive in Australia and the largest source of gravity data available for South Australia.
+There are nearly 700 000 stations in the database, the most comprehensive in Australia and the largest source of gravity data available for South Australia.

 Radiometric surveys are conducted either on the ground or from an airborne platform, and measure gamma rays emitted from the near-surface of the Earth.
 Radiometric Surveys are particularly useful for regolith studies, showing the distribution of Potassium, Thorium and Uranium elements in the soil.
 Radiometric surveys are commonly undertaken at the same time as aeromagnetic surveys.